msv-lab/angelix/README.md

 Oracle is an executable that takes a test identifier as the only argument, runs the corresponding test and terminates with `0` exit code if and only if the test passes.

-Oracle executes buggy binary using angelix run command stored in `ANGELIX_RUN` environment variable, if it is defined.
+Oracle executes buggy binary using _angelix run command_ stored in `ANGELIX_RUN` environment variable, if it is defined.
 Each test must include at most one execution of angelix run command.
+This is an example of oracle:

     #!/bin/bash